euphort-wind/euphort-wind.github.io/content/post/russia/index.md

 Hej!
 Below are some notes on what I tasted, saw and listened to in Russia.<br>
 <b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.

-<b>🗺 Places:</b> Moscow, Ekaterinburg, Magnitogorsk, Bannoye lake, Abzakovo, Saint Petersburg, Sugomak, Pavlovsk, Gatchina, Arkaim, Roza Khutor, Sochi, Adler, Kislovodsk, Essentuki, Pyatigorsk, Zheleznovodsk, Lermontov, Nalchik, Arhyz, Mineralny Vody, Fiagdon, Dargavs, Fasnal & Zadalesk, Vladikavkaz, Sterlitamak, Orenburg.<br>
+<b>🗺 Places:</b> Moscow, Ekaterinburg, Magnitogorsk, Bannoye lake, Abzakovo, Saint Petersburg, Pavlovsk, Gatchina, Kyshtym, Arkaim, Roza Khutor, Sochi, Adler, Kislovodsk, Essentuki, Pyatigorsk, Zheleznovodsk, Lermontov, Nalchik, Arhyz, Mineralny Vody, Fiagdon, Dargavs, Fasnal & Zadalesk, Vladikavkaz, Sterlitamak, Orenburg.<br>

 <b>🏛 Top sights visited: </b>
 1. Moscow